Crowdsourced Adaptive Surveys: Conclusion

 Future research employing CSAS has the potential to explore a variety of topics where participant-generated content is particularly valuable.
-For instance, in candidate choice, voters not only consider issue positions or party affiliation, but also personal attributes such as honesty and competence.
+For instance, in candidate choice, voters not only consider issue positions or party affiliation, but also personal attributes such as honesty and competence \cite{lenz2012follow}.
 CSAS could be useful in uncovering additional elements that influence voting decisions.
 Furthermore, when identifying norms, core beliefs, or key sources of identity within hard-to-reach communities, CSAS could provide significant insights, reducing the misalignment of researcher-defined concepts with respondents' actual perceptions.
-CSAS could also be used to develop measurement scales that more accurately reflect the diverse considerations of participants.
-A great number of constructs in the social sciences are latent (e.g., democracy, gentrification, identity), and the CSAS method could serve as a useful tool for extracting lay definitions or perceptions of these various concepts.
-This kind of research, which prioritizes the perspectives and realities of study populations, not only bridges the gap between researchers and respondents but could also produce significant advances in our understanding of public opinion and political behavior, more broadly.